Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 Table~\ref{tab:size} reports empirical rejection rates under the null hypothesis of no directional dependence for a range of sample sizes $T$ and dimensions $K$.
 The considered configurations span moderate and high-dimensional regimes relative to the lag depth used in the operator construction.

 Across all settings, empirical size is close to the nominal level $\alpha=0.05$ for each spectral summary, with mild finite-sample deviations that diminish as $T$ increases.
 Calibration is stable across trace, Frobenius, and log-determinant summaries, despite their different sensitivity to dominant versus distributed spectral components.
-These results provide empirical support for the finite-sample validity of the shift-based randomization procedure and are consistent with the asymptotic arguments developed in Section~\ref{subsec:theory}.
+These results provide empirical support for the finite-sample validity of the shift-based randomization procedure and are consistent with the asymptotic arguments developed in Section~\ref{subsec:inference} and the formal randomization validity established in Supplement~\ref{app:asymptotic_theory} (Proposition~\ref{prop:rand_asymptotic}).

+In practical terms, these results confirm that the proposed test controls false positive rates reliably across a range of system sizes, a prerequisite for any monitoring application in which spurious detections carry operational cost.

-\subsection{Edge-Dominated Causal Effects}
+\subsubsection{Edge-Dominated Causal Effects}

 We first consider lag-localized rank-one alternatives in which a single source component affects a single target component.
 Figure~\ref{fig:edge} reports Monte Carlo averages of $\max_{\tau}\lambda_1(\tau)$ and $\max_{\tau}\kappa(\tau)$ as functions of signal strength.